astropy/astropy/docs/cosmology/index.rst

   (array([  4.98569503e-05,   2.74623219e-04,   5.00051845e-04]),
    array([ 0.,  0.,  0.]))

-The number of neutrino species is assumed to be the floor of Neff, which in most cases means 3.
+The number of neutrino species is assumed to be the floor of `Neff`, which in the default case is 3.
 Therefore, if non-zero neutrino masses are desired, then 3 masses should be provided.
 However, if only one value is provided, all the species are assumed to have the same mass.
-Neff is assumed to be shared equally between each species.
+`Neff` is assumed to be shared equally between each species.

   >>> from astropy.cosmology import FlatLambdaCDM
   >>> import astropy.units as u